-An output of an Authenticated Encryption operation that ensures the integrity of the Ciphertext and the Additional Associated Data.
+An output of an Authenticated Encryption operation that ensures the integrity of the Ciphertext and the Additional Authenticated Data.
+Note that some algorithms may not use an Authentication Tag, in which case this value is the empty octet sequence.

 Content Encryption Key (CEK)